dwkim78/pdtrend/README.md

 ## ChangeLog

+### v.0.3.0 (planned)
+- release of alpha version.
+- add detrended examples of HATNet, SuperWASP, and KMTNet?

 ### v.0.2.2
 - type of the output from FMdata is changed to Python dictionary.
 - PEP8 style Docstring.
 - many minor bugs fixed.

-### v.0.2
+### v.0.2.0
 - modules for dealing with missing values and not-synced data point.

-### v.0.15
+### v.0.15.0
-- consider weights for light curves while building master trends
+- consider weights for light curves while building master trends.
 - if X and Y coordinates of light curves are given, pdtrend can plot spatial distribution of constructed master trends.
 - if no master trend is found, warning and advice messages will be printed.

-### v.0.1
+### v.0.1.0
-- release pre-alpha version
+- release pre-alpha version.
-    - calculate correlation matrix and distance matrix
+    - calculate correlation matrix and distance matrix.
-    - train a Birch cluster
+    - train a Birch cluster.
-    - construct master trends
+    - construct master trends.
-    - add a detrending module
+    - add a detrending module.

 ### v.0.0.0
-- create the GitHub repository
+- create the GitHub repository.

 ## Citation